timelapsetech/ingestr/README.md

 - Choose which number to start the sequence from
 - Useful when continuing a previous sequence

+#### Add to Existing
+- When enabled, the app will scan the destination for existing files matching the base name and continue numbering from the next available number, matching the existing zero-padding.
+This ensures new images are appended to the sequence seamlessly.

 ### Output Structure

 The app creates the following folder structure: